5 / 14

 Dump everything relevant

-Copy the relevant information into your EE Dump document under the appropriate subtopic heading, along with the source link.
+Copy the relevant information into your EE Dump document under the appropriate subtopic heading — along with the source link.
+Every paste gets a link.
+Always.

 4

 Find peer-reviewed research that connects your topic to areas you hadn't considered.
-This creates new links and findings.
+This is where your analysis gets its depth.

 5